 Storage And Handling

-Diovan (valsartan) is available as tablets containing valsartan 40 mg, 80 mg, 160 mg, or 320 mg.
-All strengths are packaged in bottles and unit dose blister packages (10 strips of 10 tablets) as described below.
+Diovan (valsartan) is available as capsules containing valsartan 80 mg or 160 mg.
+All strengths are packaged in bottles and unit dose blister packages (10 strips of 10 capsules) as described below.

 Additional Diovan Information